Promoting Healing Through Compassionate Advocacy

 Determining the proper statute of limitations for cases involving sexual assault or harassment is complicated.
 You should speak with an experienced sexual harassment attorney at Silva Injury Law.
 Otherwise, you could be barred from any financial recovery should you miss the filing deadline or fail to follow proper procedures for federal employment harassment claims.

-What Can Sexual Assault Lawyers In California Do For You?
+What Can a Sexual Assault Lawyer Do For You?

 Sexual assault or sexual harassment victims often blame themselves for what happened.
 We hope you know it’s not your fault.
 The fault lies squarely in the hands of the person who victimized you.
 You did not provoke your attacker, you did not lead them on, and you do not deserve this.
 You probably know this on some level, yet the psychological trauma is so significant that victims blame themselves and assume they played a role.
 Nothing could be further from the truth.